Jaayy019/Electric-Charging-Map-CMSC447-Team-2/README.md

 Create a virtual environment using your environment of choosing Run `pip install -r requirements.txt`

-Create a file called `.env` in the root of the repository Replace API_KEY with the correct API key in discord
+In the file called `.env` in the root of the repository, replace API_KEY with the correct API key in discord

 To run the backend go run the python file api/main.py To open up the docs to test the API go to `http://localhost:5000/docs`